IA/0147/EN - ANALYSIS AND CONTROL OF CYBER-PHYSICAL SYSTEMS

 - Communication skills: precise description of the dynamical behavior of a cyber-physical system and of its specifications.

-Competences acquired in introductory courses (laurea degree) on the analysis and control of continuous-time linear dynamical systems using input-output and state variable models
+Competences acquired in introductory courses (laurea degrees in the area of information engineer) on the analysis and control of continuous-time linear dynamical systems described by input-output and state variable models

 1 - Classification of dynamical systems (2h lecture)